 Did you know that Styrofoam never actually breaks down?
 The last-minute takeaway you got on campus the other day - that container will exist in landfill for an extremely long time and could end up in the ocean harming marine life.

 As a school or uni student on a budget, it can be hard to justify spending the money for an ethically made dress or handbag.
 It's easier to opt for throwaway garments that are cheap to make and cheap to buy.
 The materials, usually produced in developing countries, are often synthetic and known for shedding harmful microplastics as they break down.
 It's also very hard to trace the supply chain and the conditions in which these garmenst are made.
 Everytime I see a T Shirt for $2 I question how this has been produced and how much the workers are being paid.
-Thie beautiful Torju range is made from the finest organic materials, and these backpacks are vegan, cruelty free and perfect for everyday use at school or uni.
+All of our backpacks are vegan, cruelty free and perfect for everyday use at school or uni.

 According to ABC’s The War On Waste, 36,000kg of clothes are thrown away in Australia every hour.
 Plus, it takes 2700 litres of water to produce one item of clothing.
 By investing in some quality staples, we can begin to minimise the increasing wastage from fast fashion.

 This can be said for every school, university, or workplace; improper disposal of litter can be unsightly, costly, and harmful to the environment.
 Find out if your campus has a good recycling system.
 If nothing is in place, encourage your campus to label bins and provide free information so that no rubbish is placed in the wrong bins.
 Improving recycling is a great way for students to get involved and engage people in good sustainable practices.

 You may even be interested in running events to raise awareness and change behaviours.
 A Repair Café, where broken things can be repaired; a Swap Party, where old clothes are exchanged; or screening a sustainability documentary where ideas can be discussed afterwards.